 The Local Good was founded in 2007 as a hub that helps Edmontonians live a more local and green lifestyle.
 Our mission is to make good things happen in Edmonton by connecting people interested in living locally and sustainably with local resources and experts.
-We do this through our monthly Green Drinks Edmonton networking events, our quarterly Cash Mob Edmonton flash mobs that support local businesses, our blog and social media channels, and other annual events including the Good Hundred Experiment and the Edmonton Resilience Festival.
+We do this through our monthly Green Drinks Edmonton networking events, our quarterly Cash Mob Edmonton flash mobs that support local businesses, our blog and social media channels.
+We also founded the Edmonton Resilience Festival, which is now organized by another great, local organization: the Edmonton Permaculture Guild.

 Our Current Team:

 Events Listing & Newsletter: Ally Whittaker is a communications consultant who loves to travel, regularly quotes movies, and is ready to talk anything history or pop culture at all times.
 She also likes to cook or bake and experiment with new recipes.
 Full of positivity, her mission is to share all the cool things that the YEG community has to offer!
 Ally can most often be found downtown, but you can also find her on Ally’s Twitter: @AllyDubs

 Blog Coordinator: Arielle Demchuk is a proud, born-and-raised Edmontosaurus with a love of adventure.
 A communications professional with a passion for the arts (and crazy love for folk fest), Arielle can be found out and about enjoying the #YEG music scene or enjoying an Alberta craft beer.
 When she’s at home, you may find her writing about her travels, doing yoga, devouring another book, or playing piano and ukulele (not at the same time though, she only has two hands).
 And yes – she does find time to sleep.
 Arielle’s Twitter: @D_Chuk314

 Steering Committee (Social Media): Chris Gusen works for Make Something Edmonton, a community-building initiative focused on telling the Edmonton story by supporting and showcasing the organizers, entrepreneurs, artists and otherwise engaged citizens who make this city great.
 Chris’ Twitter: @ChrisGusen